Jedidiah Bila Gone From ‘The View’ After ‘Tough Question’ To Hillary: Meghan McCain Eyed

 — ???????? #NoPanicZone (@brian480480) September 18, 2017

-Page Six also quotes an anonymous source as saying.
-“They had a lot to say to Jedediah about calming things down.”
+Page Six also quotes an anonymous source as saying, “They had a lot to say to Jedediah about calming things down.”
 Representatives from The View talked to Page Six and conveyed they were pleased with Bila’s line of questioning and that her exit from the show had nothing at all to do with the Hillary Clinton interview.

 The New York Post reports that Bila was “uncomfortable” with their request in the first place to scale back her line of questioning with Hillary.
 They suggest that this as the reason Bila left The View halfway through her contract for this season.